trussworks/truss-interview/BROWSER_README.md

 For each planet in the dataset, please display:

 - The planet's name
+    - The name should be a link that, when clicked, opens the planet's API URL in a new window
 - The planet's climate
 - How many residents the planet has
-- The terrains found on the planet.
-Please use an unordered list (`ul`) to structure these and wrap each terrain in a list item (`li`).
+- The terrains found on the planet
 - The population
 - The surface area covered by water
     - Assume that all planets are perfect spheres.
     - The radius of a sphere is half its diameter.
-    - The `surface_water` value in the data is a percent, so `50` means the planet is 50% covered in water.
+    - The value of `surface_water` from the API is a percentage, so a value of `50` means the planet is 50% covered in water.

 Additionally, please satisfy these requirements:

 - Show a loading message while loading the data, and hide this message once the data is displayed.
+- Display an error message if the data load fails for some reason.
+We may test your code against an invalid URL to demonstrate this.
-- Sort the planets by name, showing earlier letters first.
+- Sort the planets alphabetically
 - Any column that is unknown should be displayed as `?`.
 - Format all numbers larger than 999 with spaces to group digits into groups of three.
   For example, ten thousand should be displayed as `10 000`.